 Pros of Buying a Townhouse

-For some people, the fact that they would have control over the inside and outside of their townhouse might make it more appealing than the purchase of a condominium.
-They might appreciate how they have more ability to make decisions about their property.
+Having control over the inside and outside of a townhouse might make it more appealing than the purchase of a condominium.
+Townhome owners might appreciate how they have more ability to make decisions about their property.

-• Townhouses may be appealing to busy people; there’s no big yard that needs time and attention and, if owners travel a lot for work and/or pleasure, security services that may be covered by HOA fees can help to protect the dwelling without any extra steps needed—and the complex may even be gated for added security.
+Townhouses may be appealing to those that are busy; there’s no big yard that needs time and attention and, if owners travel for work and/or pleasure, security services that may be covered by HOA fees can help to protect the dwelling without any extra steps needed — and the complex may even be gated for added security.

-• There may be great shared spaces for families to enjoy; these can include gyms and pools, for example, and people who own units each have an ownership interest in these common-area benefits—which means they have a legal right to use them.
+There may be great shared spaces and amenities for families to enjoy.
+These can include gyms and pools, and people who own units each have an ownership interest in these common-area benefits — which means they have a legal right to use them.

-• Buyers of a townhouse will actually own the land where the property exists; in contrast, the condo owner would only own their unit, not any of the land—and this means that someone owning a townhouse is typically less restricted on how the land could be used, perhaps being allowed to grill dinner outdoors, as just one example.
+Buyers of a townhouse will actually own the land where the property exists.
+In contrast, the condo owner would only own their unit, not any of the land.
+This means that someone owning a townhouse is typically less restricted on how the land could be used, perhaps being allowed to grill dinner outdoors, as just one example.

-This type of home could be ideal for first-time homebuyers who are looking for a more affordable option in densely populated areas.
-It can also be a good choice for people who aren’t interested in doing a lot of home maintenance.
+Townhomes could be ideal for first-time homebuyers who are looking for a more affordable option in densely populated areas.
+It can also be a good choice for people who aren’t interested in doing much home maintenance.

 Cons of Buying a Townhouse

-• The limited lot sizes that make it easy to minimize maintenance also means that townhouse owners don’t have the benefits that come with a larger yard, whether that means hosting larger picnics there or creatively landscaping the space.
+The limited lot sizes that make it easy to minimize maintenance also means that townhouse owners don’t have the benefits that come with a larger yard, whether that means hosting larger picnics, setting up a swing set for the kids, or creatively landscaping the space.

-• Plus, townhouses are simply less private.
-Granted, there aren’t the units above and below, as there would be with a condominium, but walls are shared and lots are fairly little.
+Townhouses are less private than single-family homes.
+While there are no units above or below, as there would be with a condominium, walls are shared and backyards are fairly small.
 This may be problematic if young children living in the townhouse want to run around and play.

-• Townhouses are built upward to maximize limited land.
-This means that a townhouse could be three stories, even four, with only a couple of rooms on each floor.
+Townhouses are built upward to maximize limited land, meaning a townhouse could be three or four stories with only a couple of rooms on each floor.
 This means stairs.
 Perhaps lots of stairs.
 And, if someone in the home has physical challenges or has just had surgery, as just two examples, this can make navigation of the townhouse challenging.

-• In general, the value of a townhouse does not appreciate as quickly as other options.
-So, when an owner sells, there may not be as much cash net from the sale as one might hope.
-So, it may not make sense to buy a townhouse if the idea is to invest in real estate, rather than simply having a desired place to live.
+In general, the value of a townhouse does not appreciate as quickly as single-family homes.
+Because of this, it may not make sense to buy a townhouse if the idea is to invest in real estate, rather than simply having a desired place to live.

 Financing a Townhouse

-Seeking a mortgage loan for a townhouse can be similar to one for a home.
+Seeking a mortgage loan for a townhouse is similar to one for a single-family home.
 That’s because, unlike a condo purchase, the buyer of a townhouse also owns the land beneath the dwelling.

-When buying a townhouse, lenders will typically want to see a buyer’s monthly income, outstanding debt, and monthly payments to figure out their debt to income ratio and see how much of a mortgage they can afford.
+When buying a townhouse, lenders will typically want to see a buyer’s monthly income and outstanding debt to determine their debt-to-income ratio and see how much of a mortgage they can afford.

-If the townhouse has HOA fees, those would be included in calculations.
-So, just as with a single family home, it can make sense to get preapproved for a dollar amount before townhouse shopping; save money for a down payment and closing costs; and so forth.
+If the townhouse has HOA fees, those would be included in the mortgage calculations.
+Just as with a single-family home, it can make sense to get preapproved for a dollar amount before townhouse shopping, save money for a down payment and closing costs, and so forth.

 Home Loans at SoFi